Heal-all; the unknown power herb of cosmetics

 Heal-all has a protective and soothing effect on the skin.
 Its numerous herbal chemicals have a soothing effect on the skin and eliminate inflammation.
 Therefore, Heal-all is particularly suitable for treating irritated skin.
 The tannins in Heal-all shrink pores and brighten the skin.

-How should Heal-all be used in home cosmetics?
+How should Heal-all be used in home made cosmetics?

 The best way to obtain the active ingredients of heal-all is to prepare an oil extract using dried flowers.
 Only dry the freshly blown flowers of the Heal-all.
 Heal-all is a wonderful plant that you can take advantage of along the summer until the fall comes.
 Namely, the Heal-all always makes two new flowers to replace the one you just picked up.
 So start collecting Heal-all flowers now.